Van Hilleary

 William Vanderpool "Van" Hilleary (born June 20, 1959) is an American politician who served as the U.S. representative for Tennessee's 4th congressional district from 1995 to 2003.
 He is a member of the Republican Party.
+He is running for congress in 2026 for Tennessee's 6th congressional district to succeed U.S. Representative John Rose.

+Hilleary ran for Governor of Tennessee in 2002, narrowly losing to Democratic nominee Phil Bredesen.